Last Updated on May 9, 2023

 The Quasi-Kafala regime includes China, Singapore and Russia.
 These countries share characteristics with the Kafala immigration regime countries in that they have more temporary work categories and fewer naturalization options.
 However, the biggest difference in Quasi-Kafala countries is that they have lower migration rates than Kafala regime countries.

-The Quasi-Kafala regime countries generally have restrictive policies in place.
-Russia’s migration policies have been centralized for over 100 years, and they’ve historically been motivated by the needs of the Russian government.
+The Quasi-Kafala regime countries generally have restrictive policies.
+Russia’s migration policies have been centralized for over 100 years and have historically been motivated by the needs of the Russian government.

 China does not offer a pathway to citizenship for foreign nationals, regardless of the type of employment they seek in the country.
 Dual citizenship is also not an option.

 Singapore permits immigration for work and visit purposes.
-Individuals who will be employed in Singapore or who will undergo training need an employment pass.
+Individuals employed in Singapore or undergoing training need an employment pass.

 Constrained Immigration Regime

 The Constrained immigration regime group includes Mexico, Brazil, Japan and South Korea.
-These countries have some of the lowest migration rates in the world, as the Crossroads authors point out.
-Additionally, most foreign nationals to these countries are admitted on temporary visas.
-Another common characteristic between Constrained immigration regime countries is that immigration is mostly evenly split between family- and employment-based.
+As the Crossroads authors point out, these countries have some of the lowest migration rates in the world.
+Additionally, most foreign nationals entering constrained immigration regime countries are admitted under temporary visas.
+Another common characteristic between countries with constrained immigration regimes is that immigration is mostly evenly split between family—and employment-based.

-Although the Constrained immigration regime countries have historically been less receptive to immigration in the past, Japan has deviated from tradition by recently welcoming more foreign nationals for employment-based purposes to account for an aging workforce, according to Crossroads.
+Although countries with Constrained immigration regimes have historically been less receptive to immigration, Japan has deviated from tradition by recently welcoming more foreign nationals for employment-based purposes to account for an aging workforce, according to Crossroads.

 The Japanese government has changed its policies toward skilled immigration by adopting a points-based system similar to Canada’s.
-Japan adopted this policy in 2012 to attract more high-skilled professionals to the country.
-Some individuals are granted preferential treatment, which includes several categories such as advanced academic research, advanced technical and specialized activities and advanced business management activities.
+Japan adopted this policy in 2012 to attract more high-skilled professionals.
+Some individuals are granted preferential treatment, which includes several categories, such as advanced academic research, advanced technical and specialized activities and advanced business management activities.

 Outlier Nations

 The Outlier nations do not fit into any specific regime category.
-Instead, they have their own policies regarding family-based and employment-based immigration that do not fit into the overarching policies of other immigration regime categories.
+Instead, their policies regarding family-based and employment-based immigration do not fit into the overarching policies of other immigration regime categories.

-Even though they may have their own immigration policies, some outlier countries are part of larger groups and alliances within their regions.
-Colombia, for instance, is a MERCOSUR member and issues employment visas for individuals who are working for a public or private company.
+Even though they may have immigration policies, some outlier countries are part of larger groups and alliances within their regions.
+Colombia, for instance, is a MERCOSUR member and issues employment visas for individuals working for a public or private company.

 The MERCOSUR Agreement was implemented in 2009 to manage migration within South America.
 The Agreement allows residents of MERCOSUR member states and associated states to work and live in another member state for up to two years.
 It also takes less time to get a work and residence permit in many MERCOSUR states.

 Along with Colombia, MERCOSUR member states include Argentina, Chile, Ecuador, Guyana, Peru, Uruguay and Suriname.
 Argentina has one of the biggest economies in South America.
-Argentina allows individuals to become citizens after two years of permanent residency, and foreign nationals can seek work in the country after arriving on a tourist visa.
+Argentina allows individuals to become citizens after two years of permanent residency, and foreign nationals can seek work there after arriving on a tourist visa.

 Chile welcomes foreign talent, and foreign workers generally seek work there in professional fields.
 Most foreign talent in Chile comes from Spain.

-India, another outlier, had 4.9 million foreign nationals in 2020, and it was the 14th highest destination globally for immigration in the same year.
+India, another outlier, had 4.9 million foreign nationals in 2020, the 14th highest destination globally for immigration in the same year.
 However, immigration rates are falling in the country.
 In 2019, an Indian law went into effect requiring religion-based citizenship.
-Today, India has two employment-based visas, one of which is an employment-based visa and the other is a business visa.
+Today, India has two employment-based visas: an employment-based visa and a business visa.
 The employment-based visa is a high-skilled visa for foreign talent.
-The business visa is a temporary visa that grants entry to India for business-related activities.
+A business visa is a temporary visa that grants entry to India for business-related activities.

 South Africa is another Outlier, but it is an increasingly attractive destination for employers and talent.
-Historically, immigrants have formed a substantial part of the country’s population, as the Crossroads authors note.
+As the Crossroads authors note, immigrants have formed a substantial part of the country’s population.
 South Africa also has increasingly progressive policies for employment-based immigration.
 The country now offers a critical skills visa for high-skilled workers called the Critical Skills Work Visa (CSWV).
-The CSWV specifically targets foreign nationals who have certain qualifications and skills that the government deems beneficial to the economy.
+The CSWV specifically targets foreign nationals with certain qualifications and skills that the government deems beneficial to the economy.
 It has a maximum 10-year validity, with an initial five-year validity and the option to renew for five years after that.
-Applicants must show that their qualifications, skills and post-qualification experience meet the criteria in the Critical Skills List, which is a list created by the government with over 200 occupations.
+Applicants must show that their qualifications, skills and post-qualification experience meet the criteria in the Critical Skills List, a list created by the government with over 200 occupations.

 The Philippines allows foreign workers to obtain a work visa, which allows them to secure an Alien Employment Permit (AEP) to become residents.
-Individuals from the U.S., Japan and Germany are assigned a Treaty Trader Visa.
+Nationals of U.S., Japan and Germany must acquire Treaty Trader Visas.
 Thailand has many high-skilled positions but fewer opportunities for low-skilled workers.
 Smart Visas are available for long-term investment.

 Looking Ahead

 Immigration is as important today as it was 20, 30 and 100 years ago.
-Countries with high immigration rates tend to experience many economic benefits and social diversity.
+Countries with high immigration rates experience many economic benefits and social diversity.

-As workforces continue to go global, employers and their global mobility teams may discover that some countries are easier to send employees to than others, while other countries may be more restrictive toward immigration.
+As workforces continue to go global, employers and their global mobility teams may discover that some countries are easier to send employees to than others.
+In contrast, others may be more restrictive regarding immigration.

 Understanding the immigration nuances of countries is essential for compliantly managing a global workforce, and Envoy Global is here to help.
-Learn more about Envoy’s global immigration service offerings and how the Envoy Platform centralizes a company’s immigration program, regardless of where employees are located or where talent is needed.
+Envoy’s global immigration service offerings and industry-leading technology can help centralize your company’s immigration program.

 Envoy is pleased to provide you this information, which was prepared in collaboration with Brendan Coggan, who is the SVP of Global Services at Envoy Global and Brittany Lowe, a Global Account Manager at Envoy Global.